 - You will see some descriptions on that file.
 If you see the # symbol on the beginning of a line, that is a comment and is not any type of command.
 Go to the bottom of that file and enter the server IP address on a new line.

 - Press the “Tab” button on your keyboard twice to create some space, then enter the domain name.

 - Press enter to create another new line, enter the same IP address, press tab twice and this time, enter the domain name with www. at the beginning of it.

 - Now save the file from “File” > “Save”

 - Now copy this “hosts” file from Desktop and paste it to “C:\Windows\System32\drivers\etc” folder

 - When prompted to replace the existing “hosts” file, click on the “Replace the file in the destination” button.
 After that, click on the “Continue” button when prompted for Administrator permission as the ‘hosts’ file is a system file.

 Once you have done that, you can now visit that domain, and you will be taken to the IP address that you have specified.

-You can easily reverse the changes by opening that hosts file from Desktop, put “#” symbol at the beginning of those two lines or remove them altogether.
+You can easily reverse the changes by opening that hosts file from Desktop, put the “#” symbol at the beginning of those two lines or remove those lines altogether.
 Then save the file and copy it to “C:\Windows\System32\drivers\etc” folder as before.